-Sleep problems (tor example, dittice on during the night, nightmares, we fall back to sleep)
+- □ Sleep problems (for example, difficulty falling asleep, waking up off and on during the night, nightmares, waking up early and being unable to fall back to sleep)

+- Headaches

-Headaches Irritability
+Irritability

+- □ Stomach problems

+- Chronic illness

+□ Fatigue

-Stomach problems Difficulty concentrating
+- □ Difficulty concentrating

-Chronic illness General dissatisfaction with life
+- □ General dissatisfaction with life

-Fatigue Feeling overwhelmed
+- □ Feeling overwhelmed

-Moodiness
+□ Moodiness

 If you checked two or more of these items, you may need to make some changes in your life to reduce the level of stress.
 Becoming more aware of stress is the first step to reducing it.
 You may have been accustomed to turning to substance use in times of stress.
 Learning new ways to cope with stress is part of the recovery process.
 Another Relapse Prevention session will address techniques for reducing stress.
 Relapse Justification II